 The HISD Mandarin Chinese Language Immersion Magnet School (MCLIMS) opened in August 2012, initially serving pre-kindergarten through 2nd grade.
-Thanks to an HISD bond passed in November 2012, the school is expanding to serve pre-kindergarten through 8th grade.
+In 2012 the school has expanded to serve per-kindergarten through 8th grade.
 It is the first fully immersive Mandarin Chinese magnet program in the Houston area.

 As a magnet school within HISD, the Mandarin Chinese Language Immersion Magnet School has no religious affiliation.
 Students’ religious convictions do not factor into admissions, and the curriculum does not include theological material.
 While there is no institutionalized prayer in the school, there is a daily minute of silence during which students may choose to pray.
 Additionally, absences due to religious holidays do not count against a student’s record, though the student is still responsible for make-up work.

-The new facility will be located at the intersection of McCulloch Circle and West Alabama, adjacent to the School at St. George Place, with which MCLIMS will share athletic fields and other outdoor space. $32 million from the 2012 bond has been budgeted for construction of the new campus, which will feature architectural motifs inspired by the Mandarin characters for "sun" and "moon."
-The building will feature an open, multi-story "learning commons" which will serve as a computer lab and technology center, as well as a multi-purpose "maker space" workshop.
-Other campus features will include open and enclosed playgrounds and a vegetable garden.
+The new facility is located at the intersection of McCulloch Circle and West Alabama, adjacent to the School at St. George Place, with which MCLIMS shares athletic fields and other outdoor space. $32 million from the 2012 bond has been budgeted for construction of the new campus, which features architectural motifs inspired by the Mandarin characters for “sun” and “moon.”
+The building features an open, multi-story “learning commons” which serves as a computer lab and technology center, as well as a multi-purpose “maker space” workshop.
+Other campus features includes open and enclosed playgrounds and a vegetable garden.

 Students have daily classes in English/Language Arts, Math, Science, and Social Studies.
 The school offers PE, Technology, and the Fine Arts as ancillary classes.
 All MCLIMS students participate in the language immersion magnet program.
 Starting in Pre-K, students spend half their instructional day in a Mandarin class and the other half in an English class.
 Initially, students are taught to read and write in simplified characters.
 They are gradually introduced to traditional characters in the upper grades.